Anti-Inflammatory Diet Plan →

 Sit, Stay…Blend?
 The Best Frozen Treat for Dogs!

 While I frequently prepare everyday food for Oakley, I don’t often find myself making extra treats.
 Then, one day, while making Banana Coconut Milk Nice Cream to cool off from the heat in Utah, it occurred to me that my dog would probably like a sweet treat, too.
 So, using a few dog-friendly ingredients I had on hand, I created these Easy Homemade Frozen Dog Treats!
-Not to toot my own horn or anything, but they’re drool-worthy according to my taste-tester.
+They’re drool-worthy according to my taste-tester.

 Of course, when it comes to making dog treats, it’s important to only use ingredients deemed safe for dogs.
 Luckily, the American Kennel Club has released a list of dog-safe human foods to ease any concerns, and I have double-checked that all of the ingredients for these frozen dog treats are listed.
 Even better, you likely already have them all waiting in your kitchen!